nuxeo-sandbox/nuxeo-labs-thumbnails-enricher/README.md

 # Usage

-* A new [Enricher](https://doc.nuxeo.com/n/M8o) `thumbnails` for Deliverable document types to get the thumbnails of the children.
+* A new [Enricher](https://doc.nuxeo.com/n/M8o) `thumbnails` for Folderish document types to get the thumbnails of the children.

 # Build